rigelk/PeerTube/README.md

 You don't need to be a coder to help!

-You can give us your feedback, report bugs, help us translate PeerTube, write documentation, and more.
-Check out the [contributing guide](https://github.com/Chocobozzz/PeerTube/blob/develop/.github/CONTRIBUTING.md) to know how, it takes less than 2 minutes to get started. :wink:
+You can give us your feedback, report bugs, help us translate BitTube, write documentation, and more.
+Check out the [contributing guide](https://github.com/ipbc-dev/BitTubeVid/blob/tube/.github/CONTRIBUTING.md) to know how, it takes less than 2 minutes to get started. :wink:

 You can also join the cheerful bunch that makes our community: